What’s in This Article

 - Smaller seats increase airline revenue by allowing more passengers per flight, but they can hurt customer loyalty and repeat business.

-The Impact of Seat Sizes on Passenger Comfort
+How Seat Sizes Affect Passenger Comfort

 Products Worth Considering